 The initial and concurrence reviews are not always performed by persons with adequate training.

-Completed registration certificates, and the status of obsolete registration certificates, are not always clear or are not always promptly transmitted to NRC, Agreement States, and others, as appropriate.
+Completed registration certificates, and the status of obsolete registration certificates, are not always clear or are not always promptly transmitted to the NRC, Agreement States, and others, as appropriate.

 Not all product evaluations include an evaluation of proposed quality assurance and control programs.